Save on Insurance for

-Since most non-emergency medical transportation businesses are regulated by the states, the states levy minimum insurance requirements.
+Since most non-emergency medical transportation businesses are regulated by the state, each state levies minimum insurance requirements.
 Further, many paratransit companies are contracted with various transportation managers (Logisticare, MTM, Southeastrans, etc.) that have additional insurance requirements.
-Transpiration managers often require to be added to the transporter's policy as an additional insured.
+Transportation managers often require they be added to the transportation provider's policy as an additional insured.

 General Liability insurance is a requirement to protect the business against a broad array of risks.
 We suggest a $1,000,000 limit minimum.
-For paratransit businesses, examples of general liability risks include hurting someone while helping them into or out of a vehicle, into a wheelchair, or stretcher.
-Abuse and molestation is typically excluded from general liability policies, so you will want to ensure it is added back into your coverage with at least a $100,000 limit.
+For paratransit businesses, examples of general liability risks include hurting someone while helping them into or out of a vehicle, or into a wheelchair or stretcher.
+Abuse and molestation is typically excluded from general liability policies, so you will want to ensure it is added back into your coverage with at least a $100,000 sublimit.
 We suggest sexual abuse and molestation insurance coverage up to full policy limits.

 Workers Compensation insurance is another important consideration.
 Requirements vary by state.
 This insurance protects the employee in the event of a work related injury.
 If a driver is injured while driving in the course of business, workers compensation insurance would pay for their health care bills and portions of lost wages, plus disability.
 We recently had an driving related workers compensation claim over $1,200,000.
 Additionally, workers comp protects the business from their employee.
 With few exceptions, as long as the coverage is in place, it is the only recourse for compensation available to an employee.
 Be sure to obtain workers compensation insurance from a qualified, highly rated insurance company.

 Umbrella Liability insurance increases your liability limits of your business auto, general liability, and workers compensation insurance coverages.
 For example, you may require a $5,000,000 limit of insurance for general liability and business auto insurance.
 To do that, one solution is to have $1,000,000 limits on the underlying policies (general liability and business auto), then cover them with a $4,000,000 umbrella policy.